Writing Proficiency Exam (WPE)

 Once I pay the fee, may I get a refund?

-If you register and pay for the WPE and do not take the exam, you may request a refund by bringing your printed receipt to the Writing & Rhetoric Center office in Building 10, Room 130.
+If you register and pay for the WPE and do not take the exam, you may request a refund by bringing your printed receipt to the Writing & Rhetoric Center office in Kennedy Library, Room 202A.

 May students with disabilities request accommodations for the WPE?

 Yes.
-Students who have been authorized to receive alternate testing accommodations through the Disability Resource Center (DRC) should first register and pay the $35 exam fee and then take a copy of their VISA (Verified Instructional Services & Accommodations) to the University Writing & Rhetoric Center Office, Building 10, Room 130, to request alternate accommodations for the WPE.
+Students who have been authorized to receive alternate testing accommodations through the Disability Resource Center (DRC) should first register and pay the $35 exam fee and then take a copy of their Accommodation Plan to the University Writing & Rhetoric Center Office, Kennedy Library, Room 202A, to request alternate accommodations for the WPE.
 Requests for accommodations must be submitted by 4:00 p.m. on the Thursday before the first scheduled exam.
 Late requests will not be honored.

-What if I'm a non-native speaker of English?
+What if I'm a multilingual student or a non-native speaker of English?

 All students must take the WPE initially.
-However, if you are unable to pass the exam because of language interference, you may be able to receive more time on your next attempt.
+However, if you are unable to pass the exam because of language differences, you may be able to receive more time on your next attempt.

 May I have extra time to take the WPE?